 An altitude constraint in the GTN flight plan is necessary to utilize GTN VNAV.
 Altitude constraints are set and changed only on the GTN by pressing the altitude constraint field next to the waypoint on the flight plan page.
-This can be verified by looking at the map on the GTN and see the TOD (Top of Descent) indicated on the map (see first image below).
+Only the GTN Xi is able to provide TOD (Top of Descent) / BOD (Bottom of Descent) data to the G3X Touch display.
+When configured with a GTN Xi, this can be verified by looking at the map on the G3X Touch to see the TOD (Top of Descent) indicated on the map (see first image below).
 As you approach this point, the magenta arrow on the vertical deviation indicator on the PFD will start to come down and the VNAV altitude constraint should be displayed.
 As you reach TOD, the magenta arrow will center up on the vertical deviation indicator.